pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/using-pulsar/sections/moving-in-pulsar.md

 #### Additional Movement and Selection Commands

 Pulsar also has a few movement and selection commands that don't have keybindings by default.
-You can access these commands from the [Command Palette](../../getting-started#command-palette),<!--TODO: Add final link when it exists-->
-but if you find yourself using commands that don't have a keybinding often, have no fear!
+You can access these commands from the [Command Palette](../../getting-started#command-palette), but if you find yourself using commands that don't have a keybinding often, have no fear!
 You can easily add an entry to your `keymap.cson` to create a key combination.
 You can open `keymap.cson` file in an editor from the